 Want to know more?

-In this project, we extended the research on the Self-Regulated Strategy Development instructional model by examining its effectiveness with middle school students at risk for writing disabilities.
-As well, we looked at the specific conditions under which this intervention can be successful and the effects SRSD instruction can have on students’ cognitive processing and their beliefs about writing.
+In this project, we extended the research on the Self-Regulated Strategy Development instructional model by examining its effectiveness with middle school students at-risk for writing disabilities.
+Additionally, we looked at the specific conditions under which this intervention can be successful and the effects SRSD instruction can have on students’ cognitive processing and their beliefs about writing.

 If you would like to receive information contact: